-In addition to the three criteria above, there are some other reasons your payments for employee housing might be taxable to employees.
+In addition to the three criteria above, there are other reasons your payments for employee housing might be taxable to employees.

 - Housing as part of an education benefit is considered taxable to the employee.

-What About Employee Housing Overseas?
+Employee Housing Overseas

-Any amounts the employee pays for rent or the housing cost is deducted from the W-2 amount.
-This benefit is subject to income taxes and FICA (Social Security and Medicare) taxes and it must be included on the W-2 in Box 3 (Social Security Wages) and Box 5 (Medicare Wages).
+Any amounts the employee pays for rent or the housing cost are deducted from the W-2 amount.
+This benefit is subject to income taxes and Federal Insurance Contributions Act (FICA) taxes and it must be included on the W-2 in Box 3 (Social Security Wages) and Box 5 (Medicare Wages).

 If you don't include an amount for this benefit on the employee's paycheck, ensure the employee knows, so they can plan for this additional tax at tax time.

 Unreimbursed Employee Housing No Longer Deductible to Employees

 If you provide housing for employees, on your property or somewhere else, you are in effect creating a landlord-tenant relationship, and you should have a signed agreement with each employee.

 Landlord-tenant law is regulated by states.
 An attorney should help you work out the details so that you comply with your state's laws.